423s22/G4/Documentation/Dev Docs.md

 7. Setup a MySQL server on the same machine running the app.

-8. Run the SQL files located in `better_than_sum/SQL`.
-Create a database named `G4db` and a user that can access it
+8. Create a database named `G4db` and a user that can access it.
+Run the SQL files located in `better_than_sum/SQL`.

 9. Copy the `better_than_sum/.env.example` file to `better_than-sum/.env`
 10. Fill in the following fields in `better_than_sum/.env` with the proper information